How to Reply to an Interview Invitation Email (Samples)

 Dear Sir/Madam,

-I am honoured and thrilled to receive your invitation to interview for the position of ________.
+I am honored and thrilled to receive your invitation to interview for the position of ________.
 I am confident that I possess all the skills and qualifications needed for this role and would love to interview with you at the earliest possible date.

 Please let me know what time is convenient for you so that we can arrange a mutually agreeable time.